ethanlance/thisorthat/docs/architecture.md

 ### Technical Summary

 ThisOrThat is built as a modern Jamstack application using Next.js 14+ with the App Router, deployed on Vercel's edge network for optimal performance.
-The frontend leverages React Server Components for improved performance and SEO, while the backend utilizes Supabase for authentication, database, and real-time functionality.
+The frontend leverages React Server Components for improved performance and SEO, styled with Tailwind CSS for rapid UI development and Shadcn/ui for accessible, customizable components.
+The backend utilizes Supabase for authentication, database, and real-time functionality.
 The architecture follows a serverless approach with API routes handling business logic and Supabase Edge Functions for complex operations.
 This stack enables rapid development with built-in authentication, real-time updates for poll voting, and automatic scaling to handle viral growth.
+The Tailwind-first approach ensures consistent design, fast iteration, and excellent mobile responsiveness.
 The architecture achieves the PRD goals of creating a fast, responsive polling platform that works seamlessly on web and mobile web, with invite-only access control and content moderation capabilities.

 ### Platform and Infrastructure Choice